GoogleContainerTools/kpt-backstage-plugins/plugins/cad-backend/README.md

     # Optional.
 The service account token to be used when using the 'service-account' auth provider.
     serviceAccountToken: ${CAD_SERVICE_ACCOUNT_TOKEN}
 ```

+`resourcesNamespace` defines the namespace where Porch managed resources live

 `clusterLocatorMethod` determines where to receive the cluster configuration
 from